Vickery Meadow, Dallas: Primary and secondary schools

-The Dallas Independent School District operates schools serving Vickery Meadow.
-Five DISD schools are located in the Vickery Meadow Public Improvement District.
+The Dallas Independent School District operates schools serving Vickery.
+Five DISD schools are located in the Midtown Improvement District.

-Elementary schools serving Vickery Meadow and within the PID include Jack Lowe, Sr. Elementary School, Lee A. McShan, Jr. Elementary School, and Jill Stone Elementary School at Vickery Meadow.
+Elementary schools serving Vickery and within the PID include Jack Lowe, Sr. Elementary School, Lee A. McShan, Jr. Elementary School, and Jill Stone Elementary School at Vickery Meadow.
 Other elementary schools serving Vickery Meadow include L. L. Hotchkiss Elementary School and Dan D. Rogers Elementary School.

-Sam Tasby Middle School and Emmett J. Conrad High School serve most of Vickery Meadow, and are both within the improvement district.
-A small portion of Vickery Meadow is zoned to Benjamin Franklin Middle School and Hillcrest High School.
+Sam Tasby Middle School and Emmett J. Conrad High School serve most of Vickery, and are both within the improvement district.
+A small portion of Vickery is zoned to Benjamin Franklin Middle School and Hillcrest High School.

 Stone Elementary includes two main buildings, with one including the administrative offices, the media center, and several classrooms and the other including common areas and public function facilities, and modular classroom buildings with individual telephone and toilet facilities.
 The two story main Stone building has outdoor stairwells and faces an inner courtyard.
 Jayne Noble Suhler of The Dallas Morning News said "[i]n a neighborhood of apartments, [Stone Elementary] fits right in[...]"

 McShan, located on an 8.2 acre site, includes 89666 sqft of space with 33 core classrooms, three special education classrooms, dedicated classrooms for art, science, and technology classes, a 400-seat auditorium, and a gymnasium.
 Lowe has 89000 sqft of space with 34 classrooms.
 Tasby has 166000 sqft of space with 26 core classrooms.
 Tasby and Lowe share a single campus and several common areas; the two schools have their designated entrances in the school building.